dyanikoglu/CrashBandicoot-Timetwister/README.md

 # CrashBandicoot-Timetwister
 ![img](https://github.com/dyanikoglu/CrashBandicoot-Timetwister/raw/master/Readme.gif)

-Crash Bandicoot: Timetwister is a fan created version of Crash Bandicoot 3: Warped game on Unreal Engine 4.
-Every piece of asset is recreated with keeping nostalgia of them.
+Crash Bandicoot: Timetwister is a remaked version of Crash Bandicoot 3: Warped's [Tomb Wader](https://www.youtube.com/watch?v=i-olbSv1qTE) level on Unreal Engine 4.25.
+Every piece of asset is recreated while keeping the nostalgia from the original game.
 Videos related to project can be found at https://www.youtube.com/cbtimetwister

 ## Contributors